0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 Following this, we will select 'Data Collection' in the left pane and enable 'All Events' option under store additional raw data - windows securtity events then choose to '<b> Save</b>'.
 <p align="center"><img src="https://i.imgur.com/lKdP5Ah.png" height="50%" width="50%" alt="Select All Events"/></p>

 We can now go back to our log analytics workspace to connect our Virtual Machine.
-Search 'Log Analytics Workspace' and then scroll down to select the Virtual Machine option.
+Search '`Log Analytics Workspace`' and then scroll down to select the Virtual Machine option.
 You will choose the VM that we created previously then select the chainlink to 'Connect' the VM to the log analytics workspace.

 <p align="center"><img src="https://i.imgur.com/IdHGvQ4.png" height="50%" width="50%" alt="choose workspace"/></p>
 <p align="center"><img src="https://i.imgur.com/9mSAa3S.png" height="50%" width="50%" alt="Select Virtual Machine in List"/></p>